Research 研究内容

 Overview

 The pandemic of coronavirus disease 2019 (COVID-19), caused by infection with severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), has highlighted the unprecedented significance of emerging viral infection research.
 In addition to SARS-CoV-2, several emerging viruses pose significant threats to the human population, but have not been well studied.
 Our research efforts are primarily directed toward the investigation of Lassa virus, a highly pathogenic emerging virus for which there are as yet no established therapeutic or preventive interventions.
-Lassa fever, a life-threatening hemorrhagic fever disease caused by Lassa virus, has garnered global attention and has been included as one of the six Priority Diseases by the Coalition for Epidemic Preparedness Innovations (CEPI), an international organization advancing vaccine research and development.
+Lassa fever, a life-threatening hemorrhagic fever disease caused by Lassa virus, has garnered global attention and has been included as one of the eight Priority Diseases by the Coalition for Epidemic Preparedness Innovations (CEPI), an international organization advancing vaccine research and development.
 Harnessing cutting-edge techniques in virology, immunology, molecular biology, RNA biology, bioinformatics, and chemical biology, we are dedicated to understanding the mechanisms underlying virus multiplication and viral pathogenesis from various perspectives.
 Furthermore, we are engaged in applied research to develop novel diagnostics, treatments, and preventions based on the findings obtained from our studies.

 Ongoing projects